jenniferlieu/project-lomo-in-person-gaming-app/documentation/docs/api-specification/frontend-integration.md

   "reportee_id": "", // the user making the report
   "reported_id": "", // the user being reported
-  "body": "", // reason why they're being reported "timestamp: "" // timestamp
+  "body": "", // reason why they're being reported "timestamp: Date // timestamp
 }
 ```

 ## Data Flow

+This sections describes how the data flows from the frontend to backend to database and back.

-The backend will most likely use a combination of HTTP requests and WebSockets to move data between the frontend and the database.
+The app uses a combination of HTTP requests and WebSockets to send and receive requests.

+Beacon data, such as the creation of a beacon or the creation of a comment, would use WebSockets to push real-time updates.

+Every other data will use HTTP Requests to send and receive data.

 ### HTTP requests